Wesleyan-Media-Project/automatic-speech-recognition/README.md

 ### 2.2 Project Setup

-The ASR codes require a dataset and table within your project.
+The ASR scripts require that you have a dataset and table within your project.
 Instructions on how to create a dataset is found [here](https://cloud.google.com/bigquery/docs/datasets), and instructions on how to create a table is found [here](https://cloud.google.com/bigquery/docs/tables).

-The ASR codes also require that you grant your service account permissions.

-The list of permissions include:

-- "BigQuery Admin"
-- "BigQuery User"
-- "Storage Object Creator"
-- "Storage Object Viewer"

-Here is how you can grant the permissions:

-1. In the Cloud Console, click the navigation menu and select "IAM & Admin".

-2. Click "IAM" on the left side panel.

-3. Under the "VIEW BY PRINCIPALS" tab, click "+ GRANT ACCESS".

-4. Under "Add principals", enter the service account.

-5. Under "Assign roles", add each of the permissions listed above.

-6. Click "Save".

 ### 2.3 Install Dependencies